-NHS guidance for recording of allergic, non-allergic and intolerance events and propensities was informed by the SNOMED CT concept model for terminology and the HL7 V3 message model for structure.
-The guidance employs SNOMED CT value sets for a majority of attributes.
-Reference tables for record structure and use of terminology are included as appendix B.

 Clinical Information Model Initiative (CIMI)

 In preparation of this document, leadership of the CIMI initiative were contacted and asked for supporting material.
 At the time of document finalization, CIMI members had not developed information modeling related to the allergy domain.